Len-PGH/AI-Zen/README.md

 ## Meta_Data Functions

 Meta_Data Functions access the output of an already executed function.
-In this example once the function verify_customer is executed by the user by verifing account_number and cpni then the record for that customer is accessable via json for any meta_data_functions.
+In this example once the function `verify_custome` is executed by the user by verifing `account_numbe`r and cpni then the record for that customer is accessable via json for any meta_data functions.

 modem_swap
 -----------------------